s311354/Louis/_posts/2018-09-09-whats-jekyll.md

 The overview of structure:

+ -  _config.yml:

- -  _config.yml: the configuration file, which placed in your site's root directory, gives you a lot of flexibility to customize how it builds your site. [options](https://jekyllrb.com/docs/configuration/)
+    The configuration file, which placed in your site's root directory, gives you a lot of flexibility to customize how it builds your site. [options](https://jekyllrb.com/docs/configuration/)
+ - index.html:

- - index.html: this configures your front page.
+    This configures your front page.
- - about.md and archive.md: this is the Makedown files and will be transformed by Jekyll to a static page.
+ - about.md and archive.md:

+    This is the Makedown files and will be transformed by Jekyll to a static page.
 You can add other static page by creating Makedown files with a [front matter](https://jekyllrb.com/docs/front-matter/) section.
- - _includes and _layouts: These directories contain the HTML boilerplate required to build your site.
+ - _includes and _layouts:

+    These directories contain the HTML boilerplate required to build your site.
+ - _posts:

- - _posts: This directory includes the posts that you will be posting.
+    This directory includes the posts that you will be posting.
 They are Markdown files.

  For more details, please refer to this [page](https://jekyllrb.com/docs/structure/).